 Thangnak to Phortse Tenga

-Or we can head down the valley, all the way to Phortse Tenga – the glorious campsite by the side of the river, stay there the night and head back up the main valley.
-Logically this is our only option.
+Or we can head down the valley, all the way to Phortse Tenga – the glorious campsite by the side of the river where we stayed on Day 4.
+We will stay there for the night and then head back up the main valley.
+Logically this is our only option if we want to get to base camp.
 It just feels like a defeat though.
 We’ve gained all this ground, now we’re going back down to almost start again.
 We’ll be descending nearly 1,000 meters in altitude.
 Still, we all suppose, the walking will be easier…

 Thangnak to Phortse Tenga Logistics